Travel back in time and discover what trains were like in Victorian times, the Roaring Twenties or the Swinging Sixties…

 Detailed information is provided below and our comprehensive FAQ page is available here.

-Our reopening service will only operate on the Ffestiniog Railway – from Porthmadog to Tan-y-Bwlch.
-Please note there will be no other train services on the F&WHR at present.
+Our Heritage service will operate on the Ffestiniog Railway – from Porthmadog to Tan-y-Bwlch.

 The total journey time will be approximately 2 hours 45 minutes, including a one-hour layover at Tan-y-Bwlch.